How to securely expose Plex from behind CGNAT with Cloudflare Tunnel

 curl -fsSL https://get.docker.com | sh

-Add a domain to Cloudflare
+Add a domain in Cloudflare

-Adding a site to Cloudflare.
+Adding a domain to Cloudflare.

 Cloudflare free plan.